Dirac node pinning from Dzyaloshinskii-Moriya interactions in a Kagome spin liquid: Discussion

 \section{Discussion}

 Using VMC and parton mean-field calculations, we have demonstrated an energetic mechanism for stabilizing a Dirac state of spinons, in the absence of any symmetry protection.
 Our results highlight the crucial role of Dzyaloshinskii-Moriya interactions and the orbital magnetism of the spinon bands in pinning the Dirac nodes and preventing gap reopening.
+Although we have presented supporting numerical results based on VMC and parton mean-field calculations, we emphasize that our proposed mechanism does not rely on parameter fine-tuning or other numerically sensitive details.

 Our pinning mechanism is different from previous examples which rely on symmetry protection and may have broader applicability beyond spin liquid states.
 As an example, we discuss potential extensions to electronic systems.
 In this work, the spinon bands exhibited orbital magnetism due to the presence of a $2\pi/3$ background gauge flux.
 Recent experiments on two-dimensional materials have reported orbital magnetism arising from spontaneous valley polarization of electrons, which breaks time-reversal symmetry~\cite{sharpe2019emergent,serlin2020intrinsic,han2024correlated}.
 Moreover, displacement-field-driven transitions between states with zero and finite Chern numbers have been observed~\cite{chen2020tunable}.
 It would be intriguing to investigate whether an out-of-plane orbital magnetic field could stabilize a critical state over a finite range of displacement fields in valley-polarized systems, providing an analog to the pinning mechanism explored in this study.